nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 The headings below list the elements of the MedicationRequest resource and describe how to populate and consume them.

-{% include important.html content="Any element not specifically listed below **SHOULD NOT** be populated or consumed.
+{% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed.
 A full list of elements not used is available [here](accessrecord_structured_development_medicationrequest.html#elements-not-in-use)." %}

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [MedicationRequest profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-MedicationRequest-1)" %}

 ## Overarching principles ##

 When populating the MedicationRequest profile it may appear that fields are duplicated in other associated resources.
-In the interests of minimising redundancy, the 2 following principles **SHOULD** be applied when populating the MedicationRequest profiles:
+In the interests of minimising redundancy, the 2 following principles **MUST** be applied when populating the MedicationRequest profiles:

 1. All mandatory fields **MUST** be populated.

-2. Required fields **SHOULD** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.
+2. Required fields **MUST** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.
 For a MedicationRequest with `intent` of `plan` the associated MedicationStatement would be the parent profile.
 For a MedicationRequest with `intent` of `order`, the associated MedicationStatement and MedicationRequest with `intent` of `plan` are both considered parent profiles.

 ## MedicationRequest elements ##